Coronavirus and the resulting social distancing regulations lead to a sudden increase in remote work and a heavy reliance on remote work tools.

 What are the Best Virtual Conference Platforms?

-None of the above advice on how to host a virtual conference will make any difference if you don’t choose the right webinar software.
+None of the above advice on how to host a virtual conference will make any difference if you don’t choose the right virtual conference platform.

 Below are our picks for the top 5 virtual event platforms.